Binnya Kyan of Martaban: Viceroy of Martaban

 At Martaban, Kyan ruled the province like a sovereign.
 He did not interfere in the subsequent power struggle between Dhammaraza and Ran, who brazenly occupied Dala and Dagon, part of the Pegu province, as soon as Kyan left for Martaban.
 Kyan did not offer any help to Ran when Ava invaded in November/December 1422.
 His quasi-independent rule at Martaban continued even after Dhammaraza was assassinated by poison by one of his queens in 1424.
 Ran took over the throne but allowed Kyan to exercise considerable autonomy at Martaban.

 The pact between the two brothers lasted.
 In exchange for his autonomy, Kyan shared Martaban's lucrative commercial revenues with the crown.
 He ruled the province for another 18 years until his death.
 Kyan was succeeded by his sister, who may have been Princess Tala Mi Saw.
+(Note: (Phayre 1873: 120) and (Aung-Thwin 2017: 262) say that Kyan was succeeded by his sister who was married to a high ranking official.
+Neither source explicitly names the sister.
+The chronicle Razadarit Ayedawbon (Pan Hla 2005) mentions only three daughters of Razadarit: Tala Mi Kyaw, Tala Mi Saw and Shin Saw Pu.
+The succeeding sister could not be Tala Mi Kyaw, who per (Pan Hla 2005: 224) was captured by Ava forces in 1402, and was never returned.
+Nor could she be Princess Shin Saw Pu, who had been unmarried since 1429, and later became queen regnant of Hanthawaddy per (Hmannan Vol. 2 2003: 92).
+None of the main chronicles mentions Shin Saw Pu's stay at Martaban in any case.
+This leaves Tala Mi Saw, who per (Pan Hla 2005: 224) was married to the famous general Smin Bayan Upakaung.)